 That’s not to say the follow-up to 2015’s percussive wonder Marching To Another Beat is a record which is going to get you down.

-To get to MALKA in 2017 we have to follow Schlesinger, pied piper style, down a road which has taken in (cue compulsory mentions of) gymnastics, fashion design, the energetic, socially conscious music she made as part of 6DR, TV and film syncs and vital support from BBC 6 Music’s Lauren Laverne.
+To get to MALKA we have to follow Schlesinger, pied piper style, down a road which has taken in (cue compulsory mentions of) gymnastics, fashion design, the energetic, socially conscious music she made as part of 6DR, TV and film syncs and vital support from BBC 6 Music’s Lauren Laverne.

 “It was quite funny…I had a song ‘Wonder Why’, in between albums and it did quite well,” says Schlesinger.
 It was a track which got on Lauren Laverne’s best of the year list, but she was about to have her second child (son Hal, now one year old) and family was set to put a delay on things.
 “I was writing with an awareness of ‘let’s maybe do another Malka album and see what happens’,” explains the singer, “but I was writing a lot more at home and I knew what I wanted to do.”

 Drawing on reserves of energy, Schlesinger set about the process of making Ratatatat.
 For those who know MALKA, the music will be somewhat familiar.
 There are bright synths, loops and beats making a rhythmic core, sing-song vocals which repeat in the most rousing of fashions.
-But of course this is 2017 and Schlesinger couldn’t ignore the darkness of the world around her….and this led to her returning to an old theme.
+But of course Schlesinger couldn’t ignore the darkness of the world around her….and this led to her returning to an old theme.
 “I wasn’t afraid I suppose, lyrically, of going back to my folk roots,” she reveals.
 “I would write a lot of social commentary then and I’m quite politically aware; with 6DR there was a lot about what’s going on in the world, and with MALKA I kind of didn’t do that.
 I’d popped it up a little bit…but I went back to lyrically my roots and found a balance of who I wanted to be on this album.”

 Schlesinger combined her family life, her work life and her MALKA life to great effect, taking any opportunity to create: “I went on some kind of post-pregnancy whirlwind weird state where I was saying ‘I HAVE TO FINISH THE ALBUM!’
 So when Hal was napping and most normal, sensible people would have a nap I would sit down and write, create loops, sample Matilda (Schlesinger’s eldest child) making odd noises and put them on the album!
 I couldn’t always get down to the studio so I spent a lot of time developing and arranging it at home rather than in the studio.
 And that’s different to the last album where we spent a lot of time honing the sound.
 A lot of it was done by me at home, with additional bits in the studio.”